andrejsoucek/simple-telegram/Readme.md

 # Simple-Telegram

-Simple wrapper to send and receive messages by Telegram
+Allow your programs to talk to you by Telegram